Margin can be thought of as a good faith deposit or collateral that’s needed to open a position and keep it open.

 Margin trading gives you the ability to enter into positions LARGER than your account balance.

 Although buying and selling on margin does not provide leverage in and of itself, it can be used as a form of leverage.

-This is because the amount of margin you are allowed to take out typically depends on how much money you have in your account.
+This is because how big of a position size you can open typically depends on how much money you have in your account.

 Trading currencies on margin let you increase your buying (and selling) power.

 This means that if you have $5,000 cash in a margin account that allows 100:1 leverage, you could trade up to $500,000 worth of currency because you only have to post one percent of the purchase price as collateral.Another way of saying this is that you have $500,000 in buying power.

 With more buying power, you can increase your total return on investment with less cash outlay.
 But be careful, trading on margin magnifies your profits AND losses.

 All traders fear the dreaded margin call.

 This occurs when your broker notifies you that your margin deposits have fallen below the required minimum level because an open position has moved against you too much.While trading on margin can be profitable, it is important that you take the time to understand the risks.